 — We are careful not to dent, bruise, puncture, or wet the kalabasa in any way transporting it home.
 When we stick the squash in a cloth bag, that bag is for the squash, and the squash alone.
 If we have a spare bag, or a piece of cloth, we wrap the pumpkin extra.

 — We store the kalabasa whole and unwashed in our pantry.
 We make sure that it isn't touching anything except the surface it's on.
 If buying several pumpkins, make sure there's space between them for air flow.
 (Social distancing!
 Haha!)
-Pumpkins can actually keep for months as long as they're undamaged, and kept in a cool, dark, well-ventilated place, away from moisture, and heat.
-No sunlight!
+Pumpkins can actually keep for months as long as they're undamaged, dry, and kept in a cool, dark, well-ventilated place, away from any moisture, sunlight, and heat.

 — We don't do any of the stuff we listed below, until the time we decide to finally eat the kalabasa.